gsrathore02/kubernets/README.md

 # kubernets
-you can learn kubernetes basis
+you can learn kubernetes basis from Rathore